 Landing Pag Banner Dach Misery Of Maintenance Scaled

-The amount of data moving online increases exponentially everyday, with new uploads coming from every location in the world at every second.
-While some of this data is inconsequential, increasingly sensitive data, like patient history and financial statements, can cause devastating consequences for businesses and their customers.
+The amount of data moving online increases exponentially every day, with new uploads coming from every location in the world every second.
+While some of this data is inconsequential, sensitive data, like patient history and financial statements, can cause devastating consequences for businesses and their customers if transferred without utmost attention to security.

-Thankfully, there are several methods teams can use to encourage secure data transfer across online environments, including managed file transfer, MFT, and secure file transfer protocol, SFTP.
-Both of these strategies are useful but have differences to consider when comparing MFT vs SFTP for your team and business needs.
+Thankfully, there are several methods teams can use to encourage secure data transfer across online environments, including managed file transfer (MFT) and secure file transfer protocol (SFTP).
+Both of these strategies are useful, but there are differences to consider when comparing MFT vs. SFTP for your team and business needs.

-Managed file transfer, or MFT is a process that securely and reliably shares files between multiple systems and organizations while providing auditing capabilities.
-Teams use MFT to move a high-volume of unstructured data and maintain file integrity, automation, end-to-end security, guaranteed delivery, reporting, and more.
+Managed file transfer is a service for securely and reliably sharing files between multiple systems and organizations while providing auditing capabilities.
+Teams use MFT to move a high volume of unstructured data and maintain file integrity, automation, end-to-end security, guaranteed delivery, reporting and more.

-The managed file transfer protocol is essential for security exchanging a large quantity of sensitive data between systems, especially when transferring data between external partners and vendors.
+The MFT protocol is essential for security exchanging a large quantity of sensitive data between systems, especially when transferring between external partners and vendors.

-SFTP, or secure file transfer protocol, provides an encrypted channel for secure data transfer between systems over a network.
+Secure file transfer protocol provides an encrypted channel for secure data transfer between systems over a network.
 SFTP encrypts both the commands and data sent between the client and SFTP server to protect sensitive data during transport.

 SFTP runs over the Secure Shell (SSH) protocol and supports the full security and authentication capabilities of SSH.
-Also known as secure FTP, SFTP provides numerous security features that make it preferred to File Transfer Protocol, or FTP, when transferring sensitive data.
+Also known as secure FTP, SFTP provides numerous security features that make it preferable to file transfer protocol, or FTP, when transferring sensitive data.
 FTP transfers files in clear text that can be intercepted by malicious actors.

-Secure file transfer protocol, on the other hand, offers authentication functionality to ensure authorized access only for data transfer and file sharing.
-SFTP supports several user access authentication processes like User IDs, username/password combos, and public key authentication.
+SFTP, on the other hand, offers authentication functionality to ensure authorized access only for data transfer and file sharing.
+SFTP supports several user access authentication processes, such as User IDs, username/password combos and public key authentication.

-MFT and SFTP are both methods for file sharing and secure data exchange, but there are a number of differences that should be considered when deciding which protocol to use.
+MFT and SFTP are both methods for file sharing and secure data exchange, but there are a number of differences to consider when deciding which protocol to use.

 Security